Mapping Between Nonlinear Sch\"odinger Equations with Real and Complex Potentials: Introduction

 The aim of the present paper is to show how one can systematically construct stationary solutions of the complex nonlinear Schr\"odinger equation via a mapping between real and complex NLS equations.
 The problem is formulated in terms of a nonlocal eigenvalue problem which involves only real potentials, whose eigenfunctions and eigenvalues fix amplitudes and energies of the stationary solutions of the complex NLS equation, respectively.
 The complex potentials and the phases of the solutions are also determined self-consistently through the mapping.
-To illustrate our approach we discuss the case of the linear Schrodinger equation with complex potentials describing a quantum dissipative oscillator, and the case of the NLS equation with different complex potentials for which we construct periodic dissipative solitons in the form of elliptic functions.
+We illustrate our approach on the example of the NLS equation with different complex potentials for which we construct periodic dissipative solitons in the form of elliptic functions.

 The paper is organized as follows.
 In section II we introduce model equations and illustrate the mapping used to determine the solutions.
-In Section III we apply the method to the case the linear Schr\"odinger equation for a damped harmonic oscillator.
-In section IV we show how to construct exact solutions of the NLS with periodic complex potentials while in the last section the main results of the paper will be briefly summarized.
+In section III we show how to construct exact solutions of the NLS with periodic complex potentials.
+In the last section the main results of the paper will be briefly summarized.